Do I need flood insurance in the District of Columbia?

 How do I get updates on the NFIP in DC?

 Contact your local floodplain administrator to learn when and where changes are occurring in Washington, DC.
 The District Department of Energy and Environment (DOEE) is the floodplain administrator and the NFIP coordinator for the District of Columbia.
 DOEE coordinates with the Department of Consumer and Regulatory Affairs, DC Building Official, and other District agencies to implement the program.
 For more information, visit doee.dc.gov/service/flooding.

 Where do I go for questions about flood insurance claims?

 You never know when disaster may strike.
 Make a home inventory of your personal property including photos or video of your belongings.
-Store this inventory in a safe place to help file an insurance claim after a disaster.
-You can download the free National Association of Insurance Commissioners home inventory app for iPhone® or Android smart phones and other resources at this link.
+You can download the free National Association of Insurance Commissioners home inventory app for iPhone® or Android smart phones and other resources at content.naic.org/consumer.htm.

 - Business and Commercial Flood Insurance FAQs

 - Protect Your Home or Business with Flood Insurance